Bira/octopus-carnival/_drafts/wir-neverwinter-eladrin-guardian.md

 Their new home was anything but safe, though, as a lot of the same beings who had driven the original elves away from the Feywild at the dawn of time were still there and they didn't like the arrival of these invaders one bit.
+After a period of strife, though, the elves managed to re-establish their nation there.

 Iliyanbruen still exists in the modern day, its borders a ways away from the place where Shandarar used to be.
 With the coming of the Spellplague, the world